Surgery for bile duct cancer

 Surgery for perihilar bile duct cancer

-If you have perihilar bile duct cancer, the cancer is where the left and right hepatic ducts meet below the liver.
-The surgeon removes the gall bladder and the part of the liver close to the bile ducts.
+If you have perihilar bile duct cancer, the cancer is where the left and right hepatic ducts meet, just below the liver.
+The surgeon removes the bile ducts, the gallbladder and the part of the liver close to the bile ducts.

 Sometimes the surgeon also removes part of the pancreas and part of the small bowel.
-This is the same as the type of surgery for distal bile duct cancer. -
+This is the same as surgery for distal bile duct cancer.

 Surgery for distal bile duct cancer